sergey289/Minesweeper/README.md

 ## Description:
-Simple Minesweeper Game in UWP
+**Simple Minesweeper Game in UWP**

+>The game was developed as a homework assignment for the course Essentials of Developing Windows Store Apps Using C#

 Every cell of the grid contains button,
 Left click show count of the bombs around (or bomb themselves with end of the game)